-PLEASE NOTE: This post on European Christmas markets was drafted up before the COVID pandemic, which has caused current travel restrictions.
+PLEASE NOTE: This post on European Christmas markets was drafted before the COVID pandemic, which is causing travel restrictions.
 We’ve decided to share it as inspiration for when we can freely travel once again.
 (Instead of dreaming of sugar plums – you’ll surely have visions of Lebkuchen dancing in your head this Christmas😋!)

 I have a wanderlust heart.
 Unfortunately, as soon as cold weather hits, I’m in hibernation mode.
 Traveling in winter wasn’t something I’d ever really considered.
 That is until a few years ago after hearing of Lori’s tour in Europe!
 Experiencing Europe in winter and visiting their Christmas markets has been on my wish list ever since.
 And here’s why they should be on yours, too!